-- Sexual Harassment Policy in place - · Formal complaint process that promptly investigates in a strictly confidential and fair manner - Necessary and appropriate actions taken to remedy any form of harassment of counselling were given to 29 employees from December 2023 to February 2024
+- Sexual Harassment Policy in place - Formal complaint process that promptly investigates in a strictly confidential and fair manner - Necessary and appropriate actions taken to remedy any form of harassment

 Taking Care of our Employees' Mental Health

 We recognise the daily challenges our employees face, which may include marital or financial problems, difficulties at home, work stress, career setbacks, and other personal issues.
 To support our employees' overall well-being, we offer confidential counselling services conducted by professional counsellors, aligned with SDG 3: Good Health and Well-Being.